linnienaryshkin/merkle-tree/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with the current state

+## Usage

+Current CDK expose two lambdas.

+1. `writeMerkleTree` - paramsless function, launch once to store static Merkle Tree in S3 bucket
+2. `readMerkleTree` - accepts Merkle Tree Node index, the return value of that node, depth and offset (read [TASK.md](./TASK.md) to understand more)

+   Additionally, `readMerkleTree` is connected to AWS API Gateway, and by `curl https://{BASE_URL}/merkle-tree/{nodeIndex}` you'll get the same output

 ## Be Aware

 In the core of the project, you'll find `cdk.context.json` - highly recommended to fill it in case of production usage :)